 Peter Wilkinson, Managing Director of Passenger Services at DfT, said: “Given the enormous challenges all our staff and managers face every day on this busy and demanding railway, the wellbeing of our colleagues needs to be taken every bit as seriously as we do railway safety.”

-Alison Pay, Manging Director of Mental Health At Work, said: “Investing in health and wellbeing should be a priority in any industry, but for the rail industry, where people are at the centre of the delivery, it is critical for success, safety and productivity, as well as the mental health of employees.
+Alison Pay, Manging Director of Mental Health At Work, said: “Investing in health and wellbeing should be a priority in any industry, but for the rail industry, where people are at the center of the delivery, it is critical for success, safety and productivity, as well as the mental health of employees.

 “This report has highlighted the key areas that very specifically impact mental health within the rail industry and the actions that can support employees moving forwards.
 It brings together the voice of the employee across all roles, alongside existing research and a review of the progress that has been made so far in this area.
 Implementing these changes at scale is inevitably challenging, but we now have a clear roadmap of the next steps and we hope that these compelling findings encourage all operators within this vital sector to begin the journey and make a difference to the working lives of the thousands of front line workers that keep both the country and the economy moving.”